 He’s up for the challenge of attempting to fix any small appliance that people can physically bring in.
 Jim says, “while some appliances out there are made to be difficult to repair, require specific tools and can’t be taken apart, there are still many normal electrical appliances that can be taken apart for repair.”

-Don't miss the Repair Cafe happening this Sunday, Jan 13 from 1 to 5 PM at the Okotoks Recreation Centre.
+Don't miss the Repair Cafe happening on Sunday, March 31 from 1 to 4 PM at the Okotoks Recreation Centre.

 What is a Repair Café?